Points/interview-test-server/README.md

 * Create a simple, yet visually appealing and responsive design.
 * Target the latest stable version of Google Chrome.
-* Format the code according to the latest eslint specs

-**If using Python**
+**If using a backend language**

 * Implement a simple yet intuitive command line interface.

+**Code Formatting**

+If using one of the following languages, make sure it adheres to the corresponding style guide:

+* JavaScript : Eslint
-* Format the code following PEP8 guidelines
+* Python : PEP8